-Well-known RHS judge and council member James Alexander-Sinclair is also a garden writer, TV presenter and popular lecturer.
-Based in Oxfordshire, he runs a small, personal, garden-design practice, working across the UK and abroad, tackling master planning from vegetable gardens and orchards to woodlands and spinneys.
+RHS judge and council member James Alexander-Sinclair is a garden writer, television presenter and popular lecturer.
+Based in Oxfordshire, he runs a small, personal, garden-design practice, working across the UK and abroad, tackling master planning from vegetable gardens and orchards to spinneys.

 07515 336356; www.jamesalexandersinclair.com

-Accomplished plantswoman Jinny Blom is known for her highly creative and artistic approach to garden design, in styles that can be formal or informal, but always appropriate to their site.
-A favourite designer of The Prince of Wales, she is a repeat Chelsea medallist and focuses on gardens for private residences across the UK, as well as Europe and America.
+Accomplished plantswoman Jinny Blom is known for her artistic approach to garden design, in formal or informal styles that are always appropriate for the site.
+A favourite designer of The Prince of Wales, she is a repeat Chelsea medallist and focuses on gardens for private residences across the UK, as well as Europe and the US.

 020–3950 2899; www.jinnyblom.com

 Expert plantswoman Jo Thompson runs a leading architectural garden design studio, known for creating private and public gardens that are sensitive to their location and history, as well as intelligently planted.
 She is a fellow of the Landscape Institute and repeat medal winner at the Chelsea Flower Show.

 Landscape architect Kim Wilkie is admired for sculpting the land, creating calm, green geometric patterns on a large scale, often in historic settings.
 More recently, he has also focused his work into considering how we live with the land, advising on the development of farming and new cities.